heyrocker/content-style-guide/06-web-elements.html.md

 Don’t say things like “Click here!” or “Click for more information” or “Read this.”
 Write the sentence as you normally would, and link relevant keywords.

-Links should look different than regular copy, strong text, or emphasis text.
-They should have a hover state that communicates they’re interactive, and should have a distinct active and visited state.
-When setting the hover state of links, be sure to include focus state as well, to help readers using assistive technologies and touch devices.

 ### Lists

 Use lists to present steps, groups, or sets of information.
 Give context for the list with a brief introduction.
 Number lists when the order is important, like when you’re describing steps of a process.
 Don’t use numbers when the list’s order doesn’t matter.
+Use bullets instead.

 If one of the list items is a complete sentence, use proper punctuation and capitalization on all of the items.
 If list items are not complete sentences, don’t use punctuation, but do capitalize the first word of each item.